What is Industry 4.0?

 CPS also allows manufacturing processes to be completely virtually visualized, monitored, and managed from remote locations.
 Industry 4.0 puts machines, people, processes, and infrastructure into a single, connected manufacturing process, which provides businesses with full disclosure over the entire workings of their manufacturing and production.
 Using this information makes overall management highly efficient.

 One of the best ways to understand Industry 4.0 is to think about how it is applied in manufacturing.
 Here are 3 use cases that will help you recognize the value Industry 4.0 can add to a manufacturing operation:

 Industry 4.0 technologies allow businesses to have greater insight, control, and data visibility over their supply chain.
 Smart manufacturing means companies can deliver products and services faster, cheaper, and with better quality.
 As more and more businesses use Industry 4.0 solutions for supply chain management, the market becomes more competitive, forcing companies to adopt a similar strategy or risk falling behind.

 Industry 4.0 solutions and a connected factory floor can be used to predict potential downtime in machinery before it occurs.
 Without IoT systems, preventive maintenance must be done manually and happens based on routine or time.
 Industry 4.0 systems sense problems before they arise and can even provide insight on how to solve issues before they become a problem.

-Industry 4.0 related technology makes it easier for businesses to track inventory, quality, and optimization opportunities related to logistics.
-Connected manufacturing and the IoT provides employees with visibility over company assets worldwide.
+Industry 4.0 makes it easier for businesses to track inventory, quality, and optimization opportunities related to logistics.
+Connected manufacturing and the IoT provide employees with visibility over company assets worldwide.
 Standard asset management tasks such as asset transfers, disposals, reclassifications, and adjustments can be streamlined and managed centrally and in real-time.

 Real-world examples of Industry 4.0 technologies